 - We take a unique team approach that brings the full weight of our firm’s intellectual capital and legal resources to bear.

-- Our attorneys are experienced in complex federal matters, and we have a significant record of securing favorable outcomes prior to trial.
+- Our Chicago federal criminal defense attorneys are experienced in complex federal matters, and we have a significant record of securing favorable outcomes prior to trial.

 - Our firm’s practice is devoted to federal defense.
-Unlike attorneys in other firms, the attorneys on our criminal defense team do not split their time between federal and state cases.
+Unlike attorneys in other firms, the our Chicago federal criminal defense lawyers do not split their time between federal and state cases.

 - We will never recommend a bad deal.
 We are experienced in what is a just result in your case; and if we cannot convince the prosecutors or the judge to dismiss your charges, we will only recommend a plea deal if it represents a better alternative than going to trial.